masc-ucsc/docs/docs/pyrope/06-functions.md

 * Functions explicitly declared without arguments, do not need parenthesis in function call.

-Pyrope uses a Uniform Function Call Syntax (UFCS) like Nim or D but it can be different from the order in other languages.
-Notice the different order in UFCS vs pipe, and also that in the pipe the argument tuple is concatenated, but in UFCS is added as the first argument.
+Pyrope uses a Uniform Function Call Syntax (UFCS) when the first argument is `self`.
+It resembles Nim or D UFCS but it can be different from the order in other languages.
+Notice the different order in UFCS vs pipe, and also that in the pipe the argument tuple is concatenated.

 ```
 div  = fun (a,b) { a / b }          // named input tuple